mmrosadev/mmrosadev.github.io/pull_request_template.md

-# Avaliação da Alteração
+# Change Assessment

-## Descrição
+## Description

-## PRs relacionados
+## Related PRs

-## Checklist da pessoa desenvolvedora
+## Developer's Checklist

-- [ ] Revisei meu próprio código.
+- [ ] I have reviewed my own code.
-- [ ] Meu PR não tem debugs, console.logs ou linhas de código comentadas.
+- [ ] My PR has no debugs, console.logs, or commented-out lines of code.
-- [ ] Meu branch está atualizado com o branch main / master.
+- [ ] My branch is up to date with the main/master branch.